Geisinger Medical Laboratories/Geisinger Proven Diagnostics Test Catalog

 Order Display Name: Geisinger Epic Procedure Code Or ID CPT Code:

-LYME DISEASE ANTIBODY SCREEN WITH REFLEX TO WESTERN BLOT
+LYME DISEASE ANTIBODY SCREEN WITH REFLEX TO CONFIRMATION

 Geisinger Epic Procedure Code: LAB2629 Geisinger Epic ID: 37734